A day trip to Himeji Japan (and why you need to visit)

 Himeji City Aquarium

 Located on a mountaintop the Himeji City Aquarium is ideal for families with kids.
-It features indoor & outdoor exhibitions and a touch pool for children.
-It’s not too big, but well kept and great for a quick visit during your trip to Himeji.
+The aquarium features both indoor and outdoor exhibits.
+One of the highlights is the touch pool, where children can interact with some of the aquatic creatures under the supervision of the staff.
+This hands-on experience can be both fun and educational.
+It’s not too big, but well-kept and great for a brief visit during your trip to Himeji.

 Hyogo Prefectural Museum of History